StockNews.com Initiates Coverage on Birks Group (NYSE:BGI)

-StockNews.com initiated coverage on shares of Birks Group (NYSE:BGI – Get Rating) in a report released on Monday morning.
-The brokerage issued a hold rating on the stock.
+Research analysts at StockNews.com assumed coverage on shares of Birks Group (NYSE:BGI – Get Rating) in a research note issued on Tuesday.
+The firm set a “hold” rating on the stock.

 About Birks Group